ARMmbed/mbed-os/TESTS/mbed_platform/minimal-printf/compliance/README.md

 You can use the following command to run tests:

 `mbed test -m K64F -t GCC_ARM -n *printf* -v -c --app-config TESTS/mbed_platform/minimal-printf/compliance/test_config.json`

-Do not use --profile minimal-printf so minimal-printf is not compared with itself.